Service to all corners of the country without interchange

 Local carrier TRRA owns several key regional rail routes

-The St. Louis region is the third largest rail hub in the U.S., linking six Class I, local and short line railroads:
+The St. Louis region is one of the largest rail hubs in the U.S., linking six Class I, local and short line railroads:

 The region serves all corners of the U.S. without the need for railroad interchange.
 Our barge/rail transload services provide supply-chain options for shipments to and from both Houston and New Orleans.
 These connections allow delivery of freight from Houston to St. Louis for distribution anywhere else.
 Additionally, agricultural products from points in the Midwest can be delivered to New Orleans for export.